-Query goal: Find materialized views with exactly the same subquery.
+Goal Find materialized views with exactly the same subquery.
 There should not be multiple materialized views with the same subquery.
 Do remember that the same task can be solved in SQL usually in multiple different ways.
 Thus, the exact copies are not the only possible duplication.

-Notes about the query: In the returned subquery of materialized view the query replaces each newline character with the line break (br) tag for the better readability in case the query result is displayed in a web browser.
+Notes In the returned subquery of materialized view the query replaces each newline character with the line break (br) tag for the better readability in case the query result is displayed in a web browser.
 In case of the string_agg function, the line break (br) tag is used as a part of the separator for the better readability in case the query result is displayed in a web browser.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: High (Few or no false-positive results)
+Reliability High (Few or no false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: All but one are redundant.
+Fixing Suggestion All but one are redundant.
 Drop redundant materialized views.

-Data source: system catalog only
+Data Source system catalog only

-FROM (SELECT definition, string_agg(schemaname || '.'|| matviewname,';<br>' ORDER BY schemaname || '.'|| matviewname) AS mat_views, Count(*) AS number_of_materialized_views
+' ORDER BY schemaname || '.'|| matviewname) AS mat_views, Count(*) AS number_of_materialized_views FROM pg_catalog.pg_matviews GROUP BY definition HAVING Count(*)>1) AS duplicate_mat_views ORDER BY number_of_materialized_views DESC;

 WITH duplicate_mat_views AS